Dealing with pests

 You can also ask your local Council’s Environmental Health Department for advice on how to deal with pests and vermin.
 Most Councils charge for these services but fees may be reduced for people who claim benefits.

 A private pest control company can deal with your pest and vermin problem however their fees will probably be higher than a Council’s.

 In-depth information on dealing with specific pests can be found on the British Pest Control Association website.

 Below is a brief oversight of the basics you’ll need to deal with vermin and pests in your home.

 Mice and rats

 Mice and rats spread disease through their urine and droppings.
 They can also cause damage to your home and furnishings and chew through electrical wires, increasing the risk of fire and electrocution.

 They are most active between dusk and dawn.
 It is often easier to spot signs of a problem rather than an actual mouse or rat.

-You may be able to keep mice under control using traps or poison; you can buy this in most DIY stores.
+You may be able to keep mice under control using traps or poison and you can buy these in most DIY stores.
 Always follow the manufacturer’s instructions when using poisons or insecticides and keep them away from children and pets.

 Problems with rats and mice can be caused by conditions in your neighbourhood such as rubbish in gardens or in the street.